Skip to main content

 Schools may disclose, without consent, "directory" information such as a student's name, address, telephone number, place of birth, honors and awards, and dates of attendance.
 However, schools must tell parents and eligible students about directory information and allow parents and eligible students a reasonable amount of time to request that the school not disclose directory information about them.
 Schools must notify parents and eligible students annually of their rights under FERPA.
 The actual means of notification (special letter, inclusion in a PTA bulletin, student handbook, or newspaper article) is left to the discretion of each school.

-To have information released in accordance with the Family Educational Rights and Privacy Act of 1974 (Buckley Amendment), a FERPA Release Form must be properly completed.
+To release information in compliance with the Family Educational Rights and Privacy Act of 1974 (Buckley Amendment), a FERPA Release Form must be properly completed and submitted.

 For additional information or technical assistance, you may call 202-260-3887 (voice).
 Individuals who use TDD may call the Federal Information Relay Service at 1-800-877-8339.